PolianaBelo/postman-rest-api-test-sample/Exercise 17/Exploratory tests.md

 This project contains aswers to topics about exploratory testing.

-## Observations about the API documentation:
+## Notes about the API documentation:
 The API should document error responses.
 All error responses are described as default.
 The header correlation-id isn't returned in responses and its descritions could be better detailed in the documentation.